-PetroTal Announces Oil Sales Contract with PETROPERU S.A. - Oil & Gas 360
+PetroTal announces oil sales contract with PETROPERU S.A. - Oil & Gas 360

-Calgary, Alberta and Houston,Texas--(Newsfile Corp. - December 27, 2019) - PetroTal Corp.
-(TSXV: TAL) (AIM: PTAL) ("PetroTal" or the "Company"), the Peruvian focused E&P company, is pleased to announce an oil sales contract with PETROPERU S.A. ("Petroperu"), a state owned company, for oil production from the Bretaña oil field, operated 100% by PetroTal.
+Calgary, Alberta and Houston,Texas— PetroTal Corp.
+(TSXV: TAL) (AIM: PTAL) (“PetroTal” or the “Company“), the Peruvian focused E&P company, is pleased to announce an oil sales contract with PETROPERU S.A. (“Petroperu”), a state owned company, for oil production from the Bretaña oil field, operated 100% by PetroTal.

 Commissioning of the central production facility is underway, and oil production has surpassed 10,000 barrels of oil per day (“bopd”) from the Bretaña oil field in Peru.
 This oil sales contract enables PetroTal to ship all oil in excess of its existing 1,200 bopd sales agreement with the Iquitos refinery, through the 854 kilometer North Peruvian Oil Pipeline, owned and operated by Petroperu.
 Petroperu has agreed to purchase the oil at pump station No. 1 located at Saramuro, approximately 460 kilometers from the Bretaña oil field.
 The Company will barge the oil to Saramuro at an estimated average cost of US$4.25 per barrel.
 The oil delivered at Saramuro will be sold based on the monthly average reference price of ICE Brent minus US$4.00 per barrel.
 When the oil is ultimately sold by Petroperu at Bayovar, PetroTal will receive a valuation adjustment based on the actual price achieved by Petroperu, whether higher or lower.